yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 ## Future projects

-Part 2 of `Project Y.F.C.` is a bit delayed for now, real life issues, but its feature list and expected progression is laid out.
+Part 2 of `Project Y.F.C.` is a bit delayed for now, real life issues as previously mentioned, but its feature list and expected progression is laid out.

 `Project London` is progressing in a healthy fashion, we loved the internal testing done so far.

-We recently revived our Linux EA support, and are now testing {{< gh-hovercard "8667" "publishing Early Access AppImage builds" >}} for Patreon subscribers!
-In the coming months, we should also have an installer available, which will automatically update yuzu as new EA releases are made.

 And a possibility has just recently started to open for even better GPU performance in the (not so near) future.
 `GPU fastmem` is one of the features that Rodrigo had to leave for later, before passing the torch and moving onto “greener sides”.

 The main roadblock holding GPU fastmem was driver support, which is now a mostly solved issue, we *only* need to start talks with the AMD, Intel, and the AMD Linux kernel module developers to ask for some increased limits.
 Once those obstacles are out of the way, yuzu should for example be able to take partial advantage of Resizable BAR/Smart Access Memory, helping reduce PCIe bottlenecks, and should help improve particle rendering to make GPU accuracy a less critical performance setting.
 No pressure, Blinkhawk!